 - Micro mesh gutter guards that can be pitched with the roof line offer the best protection.
 Any gutter guard that sits virtually flat over the gutter will create a shelf that will trap debris.
 This includes products like sponges or perforated metal products.
 While they may not let a lot of debris in, they create the perfect place for pine needles to start to break down and create a humus mulch–not something that you want on top of your gutter.

 - Evergreen trees often mean lots of shade, which can create a great place for moss, lichen and algae to grow.
 Keep your roof regularly cleaned to preserve it and your gutters.
-Installing copper strips will help to keep it from returning better than zinc strips.
+Installing copper strips will help to keep these organisms from returning better than zinc strips.
+You can also find that copper right inside MasterShield’s unique copper interlaced filter where it can work to kill the spores that cause these organisms to grow.

 With the right TLC, you can enjoy all the beauty that your evergreen affords your property and keep your gutters in tip top working order at the same time.